iturdikulov/notes/research/Python_Community-Python_Tutorial.md

   # pip (7.0.3)
   # requests (2.7.0)
   # setuptools (16.0)
 ```

-`python -m pip freeze` will produce a similar list of the installed packages,
+Command `python -m pip freeze` will produce a similar list of the installed
-but the output uses the format that ==`python -m pip install`== (command)
+packages, but the output uses the format that ==`python -m pip install`==
-expects.
-A common convention is to put this list in a `requirements.txt` file:
+(command) expects.
+A common convention is to put this list in a
+`requirements.txt` file:
 ```sh
 $ python -m pip freeze > requirements.txt
 $ cat requirements.txt